 That’s because search algorithms understand the meaning behind words and how various concepts relate, known as latent semantic search indexing.

-- Saves time: Producing content is a time-intensive process.
+Producing content is a time-intensive process.
 The topic cluster model guides your content strategy and saves you time from writing content that won’t generate results.

 How to Create a Topic Cluster

 So, you’re ready to take on the topic cluster model.
 But where do you start?

 Follow these steps to develop a topic cluster content strategy that gets results:

 1. Define Your Content Topics or Themes